 Port Authority of New York and New Jersey (New York).
 Contracted to conduct peer-review of performance-based fire engineering analysis of historic building.

-Brian is Managing Principal at Meacham Associates.
-For 35 years Brian has provided risk-informed performance-based solutions to complex building and infrastructure challenges, conducted building and fire regulatory system capacity assessments, and undertaken research in these and related areas.
-He has worked with and for governments, NGOs and the private sector in these areas in numerous countries.
-His prior positions include Associate Professor in Fire Protection Engineering at Worcester Polytechnic Institute, Principal at Arup, where he led the Risk Consulting practice in the USA and globally, Technical Director and Research Director at SFPE, fire safety engineer in the USA and Europe, and engineering manager at Gamewell Corporation.
-Brian is a Past-President of the Society of Fire Protection Engineers (SFPE), Honorary Secretary of the IAFSS Management Committee, Chair of the NFPA Technical Committee on Fire Risk Assessment Methods, and formerly a member of the US TAG to ISO TC92 SC4 – Fire Safety Engineering.
-He is a licensed Professional Engineer in Connecticut and Massachusetts, a Chartered Engineer and Fellow of the Institution of Fire Engineers, a EUR ING (European Engineer), a Fellow of the SFPE, and a Fulbright Global Scholar.
+Brian is Managing Principal, Meacham Associates, USA, and Adjunct Professor, Fire Safety Engineering, Lund University, Sweden.
+For more than 40 years Brian has developed risk-informed performance-based solutions to complex building and infrastructure challenges, consulted on building and fire regulatory systems and components, and undertaken research and taught courses in these and related areas.
+He has worked with and for governments, NGOs and the private sector in numerous countries.
+His prior positions include: Associate Professor in Fire Protection Engineering at Worcester Polytechnic Institute (2008-2017); Principal at Arup, where he led the Risk Consulting practice in the USA and globally (2000-2007); Technical Director and Research Director at the Society of Fire Protection Engineers (1995-2000); and fire safety engineer in the USA and Europe.
+Brian has served in numerous leadership positions in professional associations and codes- and standards-development activities, including as Chair of the ICC Performance Code Committee (current), Immediate Past Chair of the International Association for Fire Safety Science (current), Past Chair of the NFPA Technical Committee on Fire Risk Assessment Methods (current), Past President of the Society of Fire Protection Engineers (SFPE), Past Chair of the US TAG to ISO TC92 SC4 – Fire Safety Engineering, and Past Chair of the Inter-jurisdictional Regulatory Collaboration Committee (IRCC).
+He is a licensed Professional Engineer (PE) in Connecticut and Massachusetts, a Chartered Engineer (CEng) in the UK, a registered European Engineer (EUR ING), a Fellow of the Institution of Fire Engineers, a Fellow of the Society of Fire Protection Engineers, a Fulbright Global Scholar (2016-2017) and a Fulbright Specialist (2024-2026).

 Fire Performance Analysis for Buildings, 2nd Edition organizes the complex interactions into an analytical framework to evaluate any building - at any location - built under any regulatory jurisdiction or era.
 Systematic, logical procedures evaluate individual component behavior and integrate results to understand holistic performance.